aidowu1/RLDynamicHedger/README.md

    - RLDynamicHedger-Reward-Curves-For-Trained-RL-Models.ipynb
  - Demos 4 RL models inference hedging performance results for any of the 8 experiment settings and all simulation (GBM, SABR and Heston) use cases:
    - RLDynamicHedger-Evaluation-For-Tuned-RL-Algo – V2.ipynb
- - Demos hedging performance results (PnL, Rewards, Delta and Trading Cost distributions) and tables of performance metrics for all the 4 RL algorithms and per simulation use case.
-The computed use cases include:
+ - Demos hedging performance results (PnL, Rewards, Delta and Trading Cost distributions) and tables of performance metrics for all the 4 RL algorithms and per simulation use case:
-     - High trading frequency
-     - High trading cost
-     - High moneyness (S/K = 1.1)
-     - High expiry time
-     - Low trading frequency
-     - Low trading cost
-     - Low expiry time
-     - Low moneyness (S/K = 0.8)
    - RLDynamicHedger-Generate-Results-All-Models - V2.ipynb
  - Demos the consolidation of all the out-of-sample metrics for all the 8 experiment use cases
    - RLDynamicHedger-Consolidate-Hull-Metrics-Per-Use-Case.ipynb